 Encompass is a unique evidence-based, integrated treatment model for adolescents and young adults with co-occurring disorders, developed by Dr. Paula Riggs and her clinical research team at the University of Colorado School of Medicine.

-At CBC, our Encompass treatment team, led by Dr. Leigh Kwasny, has been trained and will be receiving ongoing supervision from the creators of Encompass to ensure fidelity, providing you and your family with the highest quality of care.
+At CBC, our Encompass treatment team, led by Dr. Leigh Kwasny, has been trained and has received supervision from the creators of Encompass to ensure fidelity, providing you and your family with the highest quality of care.

 Treatment will consist of sixteen weekly out-patient individual sessions, but may also include a family component as clinically indicated to ensure that parents/caregivers have the tools needed to support their teen/young adult during all stages of recovery.

 Encompass uses cognitive behavioral therapy (CBT) and motivational enhancement therapy (MET) to facilitate the acquisition of new skills and coping strategies to reduce harmful substance use and improve mental health.
 Motivational incentives are used to reinforce abstinence and increase engagement in non-drug pro-social activities to promote a healthy, sustainable substance-free lifestyle.

 Encompass is a good fit for young people who are between twelve and thirty years of age, and: